sam-goodwin/eventual/docs/getting-started/1-aws-sst.md

 import { Service } from "@eventual/aws-cdk";
 ```

-Then, within your Stack, instantiate a `Service` and specify the file containing your application code as the `entry` property.
+Then, within your Stack, instantiate a `Service` and specify the file containing your business logic as the `entry` property.
 For example:

 ```ts
 import { StackContext } from "@serverless-stack/resources";